Get a Quote

 What is the most energy efficient window frame material?

-The most energy efficient window frame material is wood.
+The most efficient window frame material is wood.
 Wood is a natural insulator, which means it is good at preventing heat from transferring through it.
 Wood frames are also typically thicker than vinyl or aluminium frames, which can further improve their energy efficiency.

 Here is a comparison of the energy efficiency of different window frame materials: